 Risk management is (or should be) an integral part of internal control and is the responsibility of management.
 It is a structured process where managers (a) examine likely future events and the risks and opportunities these represent to the achievement of their objectives; and (b) determine and implement risk mitigation actions (e.g. control activities).

 Audit risk assessment is part of planning and a process where auditors consider both (i) individual events and the risks and opportunities these represent to the achievement of the objectives of elements of the audit universe and (ii) generic risk factors that help prioritize work to areas of highest risk.
-The purpose of audit risk assessment is to ensure that audit resources are addressed to the audit of areas of highest risk to the .
+The purpose of audit risk assessment is to ensure that audit resources are addressed to the audit of areas of highest risk to the Organisation.